What are the benefits of working with learning objectives?

 alt

-As their teacher, you are also responsible for supporting and coaching them with digital material that reinforces the achievement of learning objectives.
-It is desirable to select other sources, including digital ones, next to the appointed textbooks.
-Try to support your students by matching their ‘digital’ needs, while working together on achieving selected learning objectives.
-It’s a win-win.
+As their teacher, you are also responsible for supporting and coaching them with digital teaching and learning that reinforces the achievement of learning objectives.
+It is desirable to select effective resources, including digital ones, and many schools are even looking into adopting a school-wide digital strategy.
+If yours isn't, you could still try to support your students by meeting their ‘digital’ needs, as well as the learning objectives.

 Simplify things by defining cross-curricular learning objectives